Amps to Watts Calculator

 When should I use the Amps to Watts Calculator?

 Use it when your task matches one of these common needs: Estimate watts from a current draw.
 Convert a circuit amp value into rough power.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Amps to Watts Calculator doing with my inputs?

-In plain language: The calculator multiplies amps by volts for DC/single-phase loads, or by volts x sqrt(3) for three-phase loads, then includes power factor.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: DC watts = amps x volts.
+Single-phase AC watts = amps x volts x power factor.
+Three-phase AC watts = amps x volts x sqrt(3) x power factor.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Amps to Watts Calculator inputs mean?

-Amps: current drawn by the device or circuit.
-Volts: supply voltage.
-Phase: DC, single-phase AC, or three-phase AC formula selection.
-Power factor: AC correction factor used to estimate real watts.
+Amps: current drawn by the device or circuit, usually from a nameplate, meter, or specification.
+Volts: the supply voltage used by the load, such as 12 V DC, 120 V, 240 V, 208 V, or 480 V. Phase: DC, single-phase AC, or three-phase AC formula selection.
+Power factor: AC correction factor used to estimate real watts from apparent volt-amps.

 How should I read the Amps to Watts Calculator answer?